hehol/t38modem/ReadMe.txt

 What is t38modem?

 From your fax or voice application view point it's a fax/voice modem pool.
-From IP network view point it's a H.323 endpoint with T.38 fax support.
+From IP network view point it's a H.323/SIP endpoint with T.38 fax support.
 From your view point it's a gateway between an application and IP network.

+The homepage for t38modem project is http://t38modem.sourceforge.net/.

 2. Building
 -----------